geerlingguy/ansible-role-phergie/README.md

-# Ansible Role: Phergie PHP IRC Bot
+# DEPRECATED - Ansible Role: Phergie PHP IRC Bot

 [![Build Status](https://travis-ci.org/geerlingguy/ansible-role-phergie.svg?branch=master)](https://travis-ci.org/geerlingguy/ansible-role-phergie)

+> **DEPRECATED**: This role has been deprecated, as geerlingguy no longer uses Phergie and will not continue maintaining the role.

 Installs Phergie, a PHP IRC bot on RHEL/CentOS and Debian/Ubuntu Linux systems.